NFTY: History

 In 1961, NFTY began Israel programming with the URJ Heller High School (formerly Eisendrath International Exchange) semester in Israel.
 NFTY summer trips to Israel, often attended between sophomore and junior years of high school have been attended by thousands of Reform Jewish teenagers.
 Trips to Europe, mitzvah trips to locations such as Puerto Rico and Mexico, and archaeological digs have also been sponsored by NFTY in recent decades.

-From 1962-1965, NFTY focused on innovation in international programming.
+From 1962 to 1965, NFTY focused on innovation in international programming.
 The NFTY Summer Antiquities Tour brought NFTYites to see the sights and meet the Jewish youth of Europe and Israel.
 The NFTY Bible Institute provided a thorough touring experience in Israel.
 Mitzvah Corps programs sprung up in Puerto Rico, Israel, and Mexico, as well as in New York and Chicago.
 Today, almost every NFTY Region has a Mitzvah Corps Program.

 In 1965, NFTY acquired a new summer address: its own national camp—the URJ Kutz Camp in Warwick, NY.
 Beginning that summer, Kutz became the site for NFTY's Leadership Institutes, Board Meetings, and other national programs.
 It continues to be the headquarters for NFTY Leadership Training.

 In 1983, NFTY reintroduced the NFTY Convention in Washington, D.C.
 Every other year on President's Day weekend, hundreds to thousands of Reform Jewish teenagers gather for study, prayer, music, and socializing in a major North American city.
 A youth advisor's professional training conference was added to run concurrently in 1999 with a youth clergy track added in 2001.
 Convention typically alternates between the East and West coast.

 In the late 1980s at Mechina, a leadership training and policy setting gathering of the NFTY General Board, NFTY officially recognized itself as a North American movement, in response to a growing and influential Canadian population.